Clicky Skip to Content

 Can You Eat A Spoonful Of Cinnamon

-You can not eat a spoonful of cinnamon, it is a choking hazard.
-Eating cinnamon in large amounts can cause gag, vomit, choke, cough, nosebleed, and burning sensation and can even cause death if it makes its way into the lungs.
+You can not eat a spoonful of cinnamon; it is a choking hazard.
+Eating cinnamon in large amounts can cause gagging, vomiting, choking, coughing, nosebleed, and burning sensations and can even cause death if it makes its way into the lungs.

 When most people eat a tablespoon of cinnamon, they expect it to dissolve like sugar.
 One tablespoon contains far more cinnamon than your saliva can wet, so it stays in powder form.

-Find out what happened if you eat a spoonful of cinnamon every day
+Find out what happens if you eat a spoonful of cinnamon every day

 Additionally, cinnamon can lower blood pressure and cholesterol levels in people with type 2 diabetes, helping to treat the disease and prevent complications.
 Cinnamon contains antioxidants called cinnamaldehyde, which help prevent heart disease.
 Cinnamon contains cinnamaldehyde, a compound that irritates the stomach lining.